 Insurance May Not Be Enough to Cover Your Losses

-A drunk driver may have insurance, and in some cases, an insurance policy may cover some or all of the losses incurred because of the driver’s intoxication.
-However, in other cases, insurance will not provide coverage if a driver was intoxicated.
+If a drunk driver has insurance, that policy could cover some or all of the losses incurred because of the driver’s intoxication.
+However, in other cases, insurance will not provide coverage if a driver is intoxicated.

 The Duties of a Lawyer in a DUI Negligence Case

-- Interviewing eyewitnesses to the defendant’s drinking before they began to drive, their dangerous behavior while on the road, and the accident itself.
+- Interviewing eyewitnesses to the defendant’s drinking before they drove, their dangerous behavior while on the road, and the accident itself

 Victims of DUI Negligence May Collect Compensation

-Drunk driving is an issue that society at large—and many jurors—have a high intolerance for.
-According to the CDC, approximately 29 people die each day in the United States because of drunk drivers, and the black-and-white nature of a DUI accident means that you may be able to collect awards because of your lawsuit.
+Drunk driving is an issue for which society at large – and many jurors – have a high intolerance.
+According to the CDC, approximately 29 people die each day in the United States because of drunk drivers.
+The black-and-white nature of a DUI accident means that you may be able to collect awards because of your lawsuit.

 Every case is different, but possible awards resulting from a lawsuit may include compensation for the following:

-Again, it is important to know that even if you were found to have caused the accident, a drunk driver might ultimately be found responsible for your damages.
+It is essential to know that even if you were partly to blame for the accident, a drunk driver might ultimately be found responsible for your damages.